NicoKeilman/GoFIJF/README.md

 obs2003.dta is a Stata file with empirical population data for 2003 (1 January)

+observations.dta is a Stata file with empirical data for deaths and population by age, and births 2003 - 2023

-observations.dta is a Stata file with empirical data for births, deaths, migration, and population by age 2003 - 2023
+obsMig.dta is a Stata file with empirical data for net-migration and population by age 2003 - 2023

 bookkeeping.xlsx is an Excel file for register errors reported in Appendix 1.